 Insecurity stemming from crises in neighbouring countries impacts populations in Niger.
-In Diffa region, where a state of emergency has been in place since 2015, Boko Haram continues to carry out sporadic attacks on civilians and against the authorities, whilst over 160,000 Nigerian refugees have crossed the border seeking safety in Niger.?Cross-border violence and intercommunal tensions also affect Tillaberi and Tahoua regions, leading to significant population displacement. ?Since September 2018, the Burkina Faso border area has seen increasing attacks by jihadist armed groups against the local population and authorities, leading to States of Emergency declared in several departments. ?
+In Diffa region, where a state of emergency has been in place since 2015, Boko Haram continues to carry out sporadic attacks on civilians and against the authorities, whilst around 168,000 Nigerian refugees have crossed the border seeking safety in Niger.?Cross-border violence and intercommunal tensions also affect Tillaberi and Tahoua regions, leading to significant population displacement. ?Since September 2018, the Burkina Faso border area has seen increasing attacks by jihadist armed groups against the local population and authorities, leading to States of Emergency declared in several departments. ?

 INFORM measures Niger's risk of humanitarian crisis and disaster to be high, at 6.7/10.
 Lack of coping capacity and vulnerability are of particular concern at 7.6/10 and 6.8/10 respectively.?

 Crisis Severity: 3.5

-Humanitarian Conditions: 3
+Humanitarian Conditions: 3.7

 Access Constraints: 3